Scaling Up Shopify?

 Job to be done – Painting house / decorating

-Items in stock that might be useful for painting the house
+Consider the items in stock that might be useful for painting the house

 - Paintbrushes, rollers